List of the top ten virtual queue management benefits, from customer identification to repurposing waiting rooms into revenue generating spaces.

 Our queue system API allows you to setup interconnected branches, integrate the software with your signage systems, kiosk management, CRM, core banking systems, healthcare information system, or government e-gov IT backbones.

 Possibly the most valuable hidden benefit any organization gets from a virtual queue system are the comprehensive reporting and metrics possibilities.

 Live floor view helps you track customer waiting times, the number of customers, individual staff, function and branch performance, and other KPIs.
 You can generate custom reports based on benchmarks such as branch vs group, branch vs target, average waiting times, SLA breach reports, etc.

-With QMS reports and data flowing into your servers, you can manage all your branches from a command centre.
+With reports and customer data flowing into your servers from the queue system, you can manage all your branches from a command center.
 A virtual landscape server (VLS) empowers your IT to not just receive data, but also make quick decisions and implement centralized policy controls across all your branches.

 Get capability for remote administration of queues, branch services and functions, real-time SLA alerts, and rapid deployment of new visuals by integrating the QMS with network display signage.